lombardpress/lombardpress.github.io/_drafts/2016-08-09-surfaces-canvases-and-zones.md

 # Introduction

-In this post, I want to think out loud about how the SCTA should model the relationship between manuscript folios, their digital images, and the transcriptions of those folios, as well as how a publishing framework like LombardPress should encode and render these modeling decisions.
+In this post, I want to offer one proposal about how the SCTA should model the relationship between manuscript folios, their digital images, and the transcriptions of those folios, as well as how a publishing framework like LombardPress should encode and render these modeling decisions.

 Let's begin with an initial objection.
 Hasn't IIIF already modeled these relationships?
 The answer is to some extent yes, and wherever possible we plan to following these modeling specifications.
-However, we also need to remember that the IIIF presentation API is about presenting "presentation data".
+However, we also need to remember that the IIIF presentation API is about presenting "presentational data".
 It is not necessarily meant to be exhaustive of the kind of properties and relationships required to adequately describe the problem domain.

 Accordingly, we need to describe more precisely where and how the IIIF datamodel connects, overlaps, or differs from the SCTA datamodel for describing a critical corpus.

 # The Manifestation Surface

-When modeling the folio, it extremely tempting to identify directly the folio side (e.g. folio 5r) with the concept of IIIF canvas.
+When modeling the folio, it is extremely tempting to identify directly the folio side (e.g. folio 5r) with the concept of a IIIF canvas.

 This however is problematic.

-1) First, the canvas represents the surface of page of a particular book, somewhere out there in the world, of which someone can actually take a picture.
+The in general, we view the IIIF Canvas as a resource that represents the surface of a page of a particular book, somewhere out there in the world, of which someone can actually take a picture.

-But in the SCTA model, following the FRBR model, we make an abstraction between the *idea* of the physical page (the Manifestation) any particular actual physical page instantiating the idea of this page (the Item)
+But in the SCTA model, following the FRBR model, we make an abstraction between the *idea* of the physical page (the Manifestation) and any particular actual physical page instantiating the idea of this page (the Item)

-The Manifestation refers to a particular material representation of an Expression of Work.
+The Manifestation refers to a particular material representation of an Expression of a Work.
 Usually, this means something like the 1950 edition and printing of Herman Melville's Moby Dick.
-But it can also mean Manuscript 4084 at a particular library in the world.
+But it can also mean Manuscript X at a particular library in the world.

 Manifestations, therefore really do refer to a material representation in a way that Expressions do not, but they are still ideas.
 They are the idea of that material form.
 The idea of a particular typesetting and a particular layout.
 Thus it is very possible to talk about page 1 and page 2 of Manifestation even though we are still not talking about a page 1 or page 2 that you can take a picture of and digitally represent in a digital image.